chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 #### Establishing Boun and the Boat

-> **SHRIMPORIUM SHIP, LAKE, TAIL**
+> **STEAMBOAT, LAKE, TAIL**

 - There's a Tail kid, 15 years old.
 Frying wok in one hand, spatula in another.
-- "Welcome to the Kumandra-famous Shrimporium!
+- "Welcome to the Kumandra-famous Steamboat!
 My name is Boun, I’ll be your server today!
 Shrimp--"
 	- Raya, still coughing out water, "Where's the captain?"
 	- "I am the captain!
 Anyway, like I was sayin', shrimp is the fruit of the sea.
 You can barbecue it, boil it, broil it, bake it, saute it.
-There's shrimp barbecue, boiled shrimp congee, broiled shrimp congee…"
+There's shrimp barbecue, boiled shrimp stew, broiled shrimp stew…"
 - As Boun yaps on, Raya looks over her shoulder: Namaari's Fang squad has already made their way towards the coast.
-There's a boardwalk that extends a short while, and the Serlots just have to hop across a few ships to get to the Shrimporium.
+There's a boardwalk that extends a short while, and the Serlots just have to hop across a few ships to get to the Steamboat.
 T-1 minute.
 	- Raya, finally getting her breath, speaks over him: "Can you just drive the boat out a little bit -- but not too far out!"
-	- Boun: "Oh, I see, you want the dining-at-sea Tail experience.
+	- Boun: "Oh, I see, you want the steamboat-at-sea Tail experience.
 It'll cost you extra!"
 	- Raya glances around for people at the other ships.
 	- Boun: "Sorry, until sunset, I'm the only sailor in this lake who can serve you!"
 	- "What, why?!"